Australians Plan A Barbecue Outside Vegan Woman’s House After She Sues Neighbors For Cooking Meat

 And, that is probably why a bunch of people on Facebook decided to throw a very special community barbecue for Cilla Carden.

-According to the Facebook event, the barbecue is scheduled for Saturday, October 19 at 3 p.m. (local time).
+According to the Facebook event, the barbecue is scheduled for Saturday, October 19, at 3 p.m. local time.
 Already, more than 6,300 people have said they will attend the community barbecue outside Carden’s house.
 An additional 14,000 people have said that they were interested in attending.

 “Don’t let Cilla destroy a good old Aussie tradition,” the event says.